OMID87F/GRE-over-IPSec/README.md

 Although IKE Phase 1 completed successfully, the IPSec Security Association was not established, preventing GRE traffic from passing through the tunnel.

-The issue was resolved by ensuring consistent IPSec policy parameters on both devices and initiating traffic across the GRE tunnel to trigger SA establishment.
+The issue was resolved by ensuring consistent IPSec policy parameters on both devices and initiating traffic across the GRE tunn el to trigger SA establishment.
 ***

 ## Documentation
 Detailed configuration steps, screenshots, verification, and troubleshooting notes are available in Documentation.md.

+> **Note:** The detailed documentation is currently written in Persian (Farsi).
 ***

 ## Learning Outcomes